jaddoueik1/masonite-project/README.md

     Go to: storage/public/database

     1.run the file get-data.py
-    2.go to your database management application create a database called masonite and a table called stats 3.open the file data-to-db.py:
+    2.go to your database management application create a database called masonite 3.inside your terminal run the command "craft migrate" 4.open the file data-to-db.py:
         1.configure your database
         2.run the file